sshaw/prototoy/README.md

 `npm install prototoy -g` or `yarn install prototoy -g`

-Now, load prototoy when you run `node`.
+Load prototoy when you run `node` as a REPL.
 Here's one way to do it:

 ```bash
 # In your shell's config (Bash here):